 To discuss legal solutions to your debt problems, contact the Birmingham bankruptcy attorneys of [firm-name], by calling [phone-number] today.

 In the state of Alabama, there are exemptions in place to protect disability income for those who receive regular assistance from a disability insurer or similar source.
 Especially in instances when the disability has gone on for a substantial length of time, these payments may practically be all the income a person is living off of.
 Considering the cost of food, energy, and other essentials, debt often becomes a sort of supplemental income for many who are living with a disability.

 The following exemptions are in place to assist these individuals in bankruptcy:

 As the assumption of disability pay follows that the recipient will only receive benefits while they are suffering a disability, so too does this exemption from bankruptcy liability only extend to the length of the disability.
 Once a person stops receiving these payments or is considered to be recovered from their disability, this particular exemption will cease to be in effect.

-If you are considering bankruptcy as a means to get a fresh start on your finances, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, today at (205) 324-4000 for more information regarding your options.
+If you are considering bankruptcy as a means to get a fresh start on your finances, contact the Birmingham bankruptcy lawyers of [firm-name], today at [phone-number] for more information regarding your options.